mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Steps:

     - It is only going to work with *n* elements of :cpp:member:'invector'
-    - Discrete Wavelet Treansform
+    - Discrete Wavelet Transform
     - Sorting coefficients
-    - Hard thresholding: *n-nc* coefficeints are deleted (those with low energy)
+    - Hard thresholding: *n-nc* coefficients are deleted (those with low energy)
     - Inverse DWT

     **Members/Variables**